 Acid Rain - Meaning, Definition, Causes, Effects, Examples, FAQs

-Acid rain definition: Acid rain refers to any precipitation that is more acidic than normal water, including rain, snow, fog, and dew.
+Acid rain is a precipitation that is more acidic than normal water, including rain, snow, fog, and dew that contain high levels of acidic components.
 As carbon dioxide gas combines with it to generate weak carbonic acid, regular rain is mildly acidic, with a pH of around 5.6.
 For example:

 CO2 + H2O → H2CO3